Tips for Getting Your Cleaning Deposit Back

 Start Early

-First and foremost, it’s crucial that you get a head start on cleaning up.
+First and foremost, you must get a head start on cleaning up.
 There’s nothing worse than procrastinating on the task and panicking the day before you have to move out.
 You should start at least a week in advance and preferably more.
 At the very least, you’ll be able to assess the situation and determine what parts of the property need deep cleaning.
 The bottom line is, you don’t know exactly how much you need to clean until you begin.
 You know that the area behind the refrigerator is dirty, but just how much grime has accumulated is unknown until you move the appliance out.
-You need to prepare for the worst case scenario.
+You need to prepare for the worst-case scenario.

 Use Vinegar